About

 Where does my tuition money go?

 Almost 80% of our budgeted expenses each year are allocated to cover salaries, hourly wages, and benefits for our staff.
 We know that one of the most reliable indicators of quality in early childhood programs is a low teacher to child ratio.
 Minimum state licensing standards in Indiana require only two adults in a classroom with 20 preschool children.
 Most programs in Bloomington, Indiana, adhere to this ratio.
 At Hoosier Courts, however, we are committed to doing better than minimum standards require.
 Each day there are three or four adults in each of the three classrooms of 20 children.
-There are two co-teachers, each of whom has at least a bachelor's degree in early childhood education or a related field.
+There are two co-teachers, most of whom have at least a bachelor's degree in early childhood education or a related field.
 In addition, there is an assistant teacher, usually an Indiana University student, who works under the direct supervision of the teachers and the director and who receives on-going training in topics that relate to early childhood education and development.

 Having so many adults in the classroom allows us to more consistently give children individual attention.
 For example, there is almost always an adult available to sit down and read stories to individuals or small groups.
 We also have the luxury of stationing some adults indoors and others outdoors so that children can move freely between the classroom and playground.